cirosantilli/linux-cheat/desktop/README.md

 On Ubuntu, you must install the Qt version separately for it to work on Qt apps via:

     sudo aptitude install -y ibus-qt4

+#Solaar

+Monitor status and configure Logitech wireless devices.

+List devices:

+    solaar-cli show

+List configuration of device:

+    solaar-cli config 1

+TODO how to change the Fn swap (in some keyboards, if you press F1 it does the Fn version istead).
+The following fails:

+    sudo solaar-cli config 1 fn-swap false